archavka/List.am/Use Cases/Place a product.md

       * Subcategory
       * ...

   Step 11.
 The system requests to fill the fields specifying the item.
+2nd step (compose) out of 4 shows up in GUI.

   Step 12.
 The user fills the empty feilds.

   Step 13.
 The system checks filled data is matching the requirments of categories and subcategories.

   Step 14.
+The system displays 3rd step out of 4 as a perview of product to be posted.

+  Step 15.
+The user clicks the post button.

+  Step 16.
+The system displays 4th step (publish) showing a message thet the item will be review by a moderator.

+  Step 17.
+The system sends confirmation email to the user about the product has been placed.